 If the cloudy water persists, or if you are noticing unusual tastes or odors, please call 1-866-403-2683, and give us your address and a telephone number so we can have an inspector contact you.

 The range of EBMUD’s water is 1 — 7 gpg.

 The normal fluoride level in EBMUD drinking water is approximately 1 part per million (1 milligram per liter).

 EBMUD uses chloramine in its drinking water to maintain a disinfection residual in the distribution system.
 Chloramine is safe for all pets except those with gills (fish, tadpoles, etc.).
 Water that contains chloramine (or chlorine) may be treated a number of ways, including commercial products found in pet supply stores.
 Just follow the instructions on the package.
 If you have any questions, consult the manufacturer's web page, because these products contain varying amounts and types of reactive agent.

-If you have a specific individual concern such as lead contamination from your plumbing, you can obtain references for qualified laboratories by contacting the State Water Resources Control Board, Environmental Laboratory Accrediation Program (ELAP) at (916) 323-3431.
+If you have a specific concern about a particular contaminant, we recommend you use only qualified laboratories for testing.
+You can obtain references for qualified laboratories from the State Water Resources Control Board, Environmental Laboratory Accreditation Program at www.waterboards.ca.gov/drinking_water/certlic/labs/.